nicosantangelo/sublime-gulp/README.md

 #### results_autoclose_timeout_in_milliseconds

 Defines the delay used to autoclose the panel or tab that holds the gulp results.
-If false (or 0) it will remain open, so if what you want if to keep it close check the [`silent`](#2-run-tasks-silent) command.
+If false (or 0) it will remain open, so if what you want is to keep it closed check the [`silent`](#running-a-gulp-task) command.

 #### show_silent_errors

-If true it will open the output panel when running [`Gulp (silent)`](#2-run-tasks-silent) only if the task failed
+If true it will open the output panel when running [`Gulp (silent)`](#running-a-gulp-task) only if the task failed

 #### log_erros

-Toggles the creation of sublime-gulp.log if any error occurs.
+Toggles the creation of `sublime-gulp.log` if any error occurs.

 #### syntax

 Syntax file for highlighting the gulp results.
-You can pick it from from the command pannel as `Set Syntax: Gulp results`.
+You can pick it from from the command panel as `Set Syntax: Gulp results`.

 Set the setting to `false` if you don't want any colors (you may need to restart Sublime if you're removing the syntax).